an-bansal/uiAutomation/README.md

 Setup
+it is recommended to use pycharm

+Else, you can use
-Use the setup/setup.sh to create python virtual environment with the dependencies, but you should have python 3.9.7 already installed.
+Use the setup/setup.sh to create python virtual environment with the dependencies

-Note: The code is likely to work on a lower version also, but it is not tested for the same
+Note: you should have python 3.9.7 already installed on the system.

+Launching from commandline

+got to folder uiAutomation

+    pytest test_aspireapp.TestAspireapp -m slow --html

+Note: remove -m slow to run the full suite.

+After test execution open following file in a browser for the report of the test execution

+    uiAutomation/test_aspireapp.py::TestAspireapp